Arvind Ethan David

-Arvind Ethan David, (born 21 February 1975) is a Malaysian-born, British film producer, founder of Slingshot Productions, and Principal of Prodigal Entertainment.
+Arvind Ethan David (born 21 February 1975) is a Malaysian-born, British film producer.
 He is best known for producing a stage musical of Jagged Little Pill, based on the album by Alanis Morissette, and the American adaptation of Douglas Adams' science fiction detective comedy novel series Dirk Gently's Holistic Detective Agency on BBC America, which premiered in October 2016.
-Other feature films he has produced include Tormented starring Alex Pettyfer and French Film starring Hugh Bonneville and Manchester United football legend Eric Cantona - with the latter winning Best Actor for Bonneville and Best Screenplay for Aschlin Ditta at the 2008 Monte Carlo Film Festival.
+Other feature films he has produced include Tormented and French Film.

 Slingshot Productions

 David founded film production and finance company Slingshot in 2005 in partnership with Norwegian venture capitalist Thomas Hoegh.
 They were soon being viewed as dynamic entrepreneurs by respected trades such as Variety, as the company quickly established itself as a notable player in the UK film scene.
 Slingshot has produced and co-financed five movies in the subsequent five years.
 They secured co-financing for Tormented with BBC Films and Screen West Midlands, and a distribution partnership with Pathe and Warner Bros.